As an athlete at VAAS, you have EXTRA responsibilities.

-- Never interrupt a teacher during class or right at the beginning of period.
-Ask your teacher when there is time for the teacher to give complete answer and for you to ask questions.
+- Never interrupt a teacher during class or right at the beginning of the period.
+Ask your teacher when there is time for the teacher to give a complete answer and for you to ask questions.

 - Be grateful, gracious, and respectful.
 Your absence creates more work for your teacher.
 Let them know you appreciate their time

 - Remember, once a teacher submits a formal complaint that you are missing too much class, you must attend that class until the teacher is satisfied.

 - Be proactive with your grades.
 Check Schoology and talk to your teacher often.

 - Be fully responsible for all projects, especially Advisory Projects (Signature projects, Interdisciplinary projects, Exhibition Night Projects, Digital Portfolios).

 - Take responsibility for your fair share of group work.
 Be a full group member.

 - Be aware of all project timelines and any changes that you want to make must be worked out between you and the teacher well ahead of time.